Regulation Z: What It Is And How It Protects Mortgage Borrowers

 The Truth in Lending Act (which includes Regulation Z) was enacted in 1968 as part of the Consumer Credit Protection Act.

 Consider this scenario: A lender advertises low interest rates to entice customers and make it seem like they’re more affordable than other lenders.
-But then, once a borrower is already in the process of getting a loan, they reveal the true cost of the loan, which includes a variety of costly fees that they hadn’t previously disclosed.
+But then, once a borrower is already in the process of getting a loan, the lender reveals the true cost of the loan, which includes a variety of costly fees not previously disclosed.

-Regulation Z prevents things like this from happening by requiring lenders to disclose the full cost of their loans from the get-go.
+Regulation Z prevents situations like this from occurring by requiring lenders to disclose the full cost of their loans from the get-go.

-When you shop around for loans now, you’ll notice that lenders have to include an APR in addition to the interest rate.
-APR stands for annual percentage rate and includes not just the interest rate you’ll be charged on your loan balance but also many of the costs you’ll incur to take out the loan, including things like your origination fee, discount points or a mortgage insurance premium.
+When you shop around for loans now, you’ll notice that lenders must include an APR in addition to the interest rate.
+APR stands for annual percentage rate and includes not just the interest rate you’ll be charged on your loan balance but also many of the costs you’ll incur to take out the loan, including costs like your origination fee, discount points and mortgage insurance premium (MIP).

 Get your free credit report and score.